CRO breakdown of MindFit's workplace mental health first aid lead generation. Design analysis and expert conversion insights by Apexure.

 Read more about how we approach trust signals in our guide to B2B Landing Page Examples.

 Browse our full collection of landing page examples to see how we apply these principles across industries.
-For methodology, read our guide to How to Optimize Your Landing Page Headlines.
+For methodology, read our guide to B2B Landing Page Examples.

 People trust credible experts.
 Certifications, awards, media mentions, and expert endorsements boost credibility.